Current status2022

 • Preparation of the national financial plans for biodiversity.

 In response, the Dept. Culture, Heritage and the Gaeltacht and Irish Research Council co-funded a National Biodiversity Expenditure Review (NBER) to examine the level and pattern of expenditure relevant to biodiversity (Morrison & Bullock, 2018).
-The NBER recorded spending by government departments, agencies and non-governmental organisations 2010-2015, using the categories of expenditure provided by the Biodiversity Finance Initiative (BIOFIN).
+The NBER recorded spending by government departments, agencies, and non-governmental organisations 2010-2015, using the categories of expenditure provided by the Biodiversity Finance Initiative (BIOFIN).
 Over this six-year period:

 • The average national expenditure on biodiversity was estimated to be €250 million p.a., 0.31% of total governmental expenditure and 0.13% of Gross Domestic Product (GDP).